ClementHoedenaeken/Hardware-Software-Platform-project-TMP100/Explanations.md

 # General structure
-Our sensor contains a many registers.
-Among them, we will only focus on the configuration register and on the temperature register.
-The address of the registers are given in the datasheet and on the following image.

 To understand the general structure of the project, let us consider the following scheme.

 <img width="710" alt="image" src="https://user-images.githubusercontent.com/82041018/117319862-fd66ec00-ae8b-11eb-97ce-d675e851e096.png">

 The state machine controls the I2C block.
 To communicate with the I2C driver, we use two registers: DEVICE and ADDR.
 The DEVICE register contains the I2C address of the sensor and the ADDR register contains the different values we want to write (register address or values).
 Then, the I2C driver communicates with the sensor via the SDA and SCL ports.